Americana Gallery Highlights

 A Liberty for All

 In the 18th century, only monarchs put their likenesses on coins.
 Conversely, George Washington believed the American Republic should emphasize ideals, not individuals.
 Therefore, after heated debate, the 1792 Coinage Act mandated an “impression of liberty” on coins.
 Mint Director, Robert Scot, fashioned the first personification of Liberty, but his allegory was quickly replaced by another and then another.
 As America and its citizens evolved, so, too, did their “Lady Liberty,” ever-reflective of America’s progress and fight for freedom.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.